markushaas/epror/README.md

 epror is an R package to analyze data from express profiling experiments from a Beckman Coulter /Sciex CEQ8800 capillary electrophoresis system.
 For details please check the manual epror.pdf.
+Please also try the sample data in the file exampledata.tar.gz.
+The sample data was kindly provided by Sophie Pabel.

 III.
 CONTACT INFORMATION